 - 1. Current agency rules require owners and operators to report a suspected or actual release within 6 hours if it constitutes a hazardous condition or within 24 hours if it does not.
-During the inspection, it may be evident that a release of fuel from the UST system has occurred.
-For example, you may observe a sheen on water or around the system, product levels may be below the levels gauged before flooding, leaks from dispenser connections or fuel in sump pits.
-There may not be obvious visual or olfactory evidence of a release, but a release may be suspected if equipment has been damaged allowing fuel to the system.
-You must notify the Department as soon as possible and within 24 hours if you have reason to believe a release may have occurred.
-You should also contact your UST insurance provider and file a claim. - 2.
+Report suspected or actual releases to the Environmental Emergency Reporting Hotline at 515-725-8694. - 2.
 Rule 135.6(3) requires a system check within 7 days of discovery.
 The Department intends to use its enforcement discretion by allowing owners and operators more time to complete this investigation, but you must notify the DNR and propose a plan of action.
 You should make arrangements to immediately empty the tanks if a full investigation cannot be completed within 7 days.